 Sizes: Foal, pony, cob, horse (or full), and oversized.

 Pros: Fully adjustable, breakable, durable, available in a range of styles.

 Cons: Expensive, needs to be maintained, can crack if not looked after.

-Nylon are strong and virtually unbreakable
+Nylon is strong and virtually unbreakable

 Any halter that isn’t made from leather or rope is typically referred to as nylon although it can be made from a range of synthetic fabrics such as nylon and polypropylene.
 The fabric is woven into layers (known as ply) that make the halter durable, long-lasting, and extremely tough.
 Typically they come with either one, two, or three layers which will determine just how strong they are, with single-ply halters being the weakest.